What age range do you accept at River Oak?

 What is Acton Academy?

-Acton Academy is a rapidly growing network of independently-owned and operated schools that offer a fresh and innovative approach to education.
+ROA is an affiliate school to Acton Academy.
+AA is a rapidly growing network of independently-owned and operated schools that offer a fresh and innovative approach to education.
 It is school reimagined for the 21st century.
 Currently, there are almost 200 Acton schools across the globe.
-To view all our affiliates, click here.
+To learn more check out our What is Acton page.

 How is River Oak Academy tied in with the Acton network of schools?

 We are an affiliate school that uses best practices but we also draw inspiration from and are a reflection of our community.
-To learn more about Acton Academy, click here.
+To view all our affiliates, click here.

 Since there are no grades, how do we track student progress?